-A general rule of thumb is that a period is considered late if it is delayed by 5 days or more.
+A general rule of thumb is that a period is considered late if it is delayed by five days or more.

-Most people will probably experience a late period at least once in their life.
+Anyone who gets a period will probably experience a late period at least once in their life.
 It may come as a surprise that stress is actually a very common cause for a late period.
-If a person’s period is delayed due to stress, how late it is depends on many factors, including the amount of stress, coping abilities, and the person’s individual cycle.
+If a period is delayed due to stress, how late it is depends on many factors, including the amount of stress, coping abilities, and the person’s individual cycle.

 Can stress delay your period?